Is FreeSync Worth It?

 freesync and gsync

 Unlike FreeSync, native G-SYNC support requires a dedicated module to be installed inside the monitor.
-This adds to the cost, but it also allows for a slightly lower input lag (in most cases), a wider variable refresh rate range and variable overdrive.
+This adds to the cost, but it also allows for slightly lower input lag (in most cases), a wider variable refresh rate range and variable overdrive.

 Variable Refresh Rate Range